ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 A few specific examples of surprising phenomena that affect bitrate detection measurements are described in the following subsections.
 As these examples will demonstrate, it is common to encounter cases that can deliver application level measurements that are too low, too high, and (possibly) correct but varying more quickly than a lab-tested selection algorithm might expect.

-These effects and others that cause transport behavior to diverge from lab modeling can sometimes have a significant impact on bitrate selection and on user QOE, especially where players use naive measurement strategies and selection algorithms that don't account for the likelihood of bandwidth measurements that diverge from the true path capacity.
+These effects and others that cause transport behavior to diverge from lab modeling can sometimes have a significant impact on bitrate selection and on user QoE, especially where players use naive measurement strategies and selection algorithms that don't account for the likelihood of bandwidth measurements that diverge from the true path capacity.

 ### Idle Time between Segments {#idle-time}